 Joseph is in private practice as a counselor.
 He uses dreams to open a dialogue with you, so he asks that you write recent dreams down before the session.
 If there are no dreams to discuss, the counseling will be based on what you consider your most pressing ‘unfinished business.’

-Sessions are up to one hour and are conducted by phone or in person.
+Sessions are $100 for up to one hour and are conducted by phone or in person.

 Joseph is available to speak to groups on a variety of topics relating his various books.
 These are some of those topics: